MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/import-custom-controls.md

     > - If you encounter an error that says *Ambiguous project name* when running the `msbuild` command on your solution, ensure that your solution name and project name are not the same.

 4. The generated solution files are located inside the `\bin\debug\` folder after the build is successful.
-5. Manually [import the solution into Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/import-update-export-solutions) using the web portal or see the [connecting to your environment](#connecting-to-your-environment) and [Deployment](#deploying-code-components) sections to import using Power Apps CLI commands.
+5. Manually [import the solution into Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/import-update-export-solutions) using the web portal or automatically using the [Power Apps Build Tools](https://marketplace.visualstudio.com/items?itemName=microsoft-IsvExpTools.PowerApps-BuildTools).

 ## Connecting to your environment